chnoblouch/aethervr/README.md

 ### System-Wide Installation

 If you want to use AetherVR with standalone apps (e.g. from Steam), you can install it globally on your system by modifying a registry key.
-Note that this will replace your previous OpenXR driver (if you had one).
-You can set the registry key to the previous value in order to use your previous OpenXR runtime.
+Note that this will replace your previous OpenXR driver (if you had one) and all OpenXR apps will use AetherVR from now on.
+You can set the registry key to the previous value in order to use your previous driver.

 1. Open the Windows Registry Editor
 2. Navigate to the key ```HKEY_LOCAL_MACHINE\SOFTWARE\Khronos\OpenXR\1```